-Python is a programming language.
-It is quite popular and has a design philosophy that emphasizes code readability.
-It is widely considered to be a very easy programming language to learn and master because of its focus on readability.
-Python is open source, and will run a a multitude of platforms including, but not limited to: Various Linux/UNIX distributions (CentOS, Ubuntu, Fedora, Debian, etc.), Microsoft Windows, and Mac OS X. This article only discusses an install on Pip on CentOS 7.
+Python is a programming language that has a design philosophy that emphasizes code readability.
+It is widely considered to be a very easy programming language to master because of that focus on readability.
+Python is open source, and will run a multitude of platforms including, but not limited to various Linux/UNIX distributions (CentOS, Ubuntu, Fedora, Debian, etc.), Microsoft Windows, and Mac OS X. This article only discusses an install on Pip on CentOS 7.

-yum -y update
+sudo yum -y update

 yum -y install python-pip